Global Access via IFSC: Structuring Cross-Border Investment Services for Brokers

 Client Eligibility and LRS Considerations

-• Indian residents must invest under LRS within the permitted USD 250,000 limit.
+- Indian residents must invest under LRS within the permitted USD 250,000 limit, making LRS route through GIFT IFSC a regulated channel for overseas investing.

-• Robust KYC/AML checks are mandatory, including FATCA/CRS where applicable.
+- Robust KYC/AML checks are mandatory, including FATCA/CRS where applicable under the broader IFSC compliance framework for brokers.

 Product Restrictions and Permissible Instruments